Commonword

 Commonword (1975–present) is a writing development organisation based in Manchester, North West England, providing opportunities for new and aspiring writers to develop their talent and potential, promoting new writing on national and international levels.
 The organisation was set up in 1975.
 It is currently the largest new writing, community writing and publishing organisation in the North West.
 It is a limited company and registered charity, and is Arts Council funded.
 Activist and writer Deyika Nzeribe was a former chair.

 History

 Commonword was set up as writing workshop and community publisher of working-class writing in Manchester.
-Greg Wilkinson was one of the organisation's founder members.
+Greg Wilkinson was one of the organisation's founder members and worked on the grassroots oral history project Lifetimes in Partington, an overspill development in Manchester.

 Cultureword

 Cultureword is the strand of Commonword established in 1986 as a centre for black and Asian creative writing.
 Lemn Sissay was working at the organisation as Cultureword's literature worker and convenor of the "Tight Fisted Poets" group, nurturing new writing talent among many of Manchester's BAME writers.
 This objective remains fundamental to the organisation's stance to this day.